 How old do I have to be to volunteer?

-We welcome volunteers of all ages.
+Kent Wildlife Trust encourages volunteers of all ages as long as they are able to take part safely.
 Young people under 16 years of age are welcome on most volunteer tasks, but they must be accompanied by a responsible adult.
+Children aged 16 and 17 are required to have written permission from a legal guardian.

 Can I carry out work experience/work placements with you?